-ESL Work Readiness sequence of courses is offered before employment and focuses on developing SCANS - language and technology literacy skills needed to obtain employment.
-Computer skills for ESL courses focus on improving language skills through computer applications tasks using MS Office Suite, online resources, and presentation programs.
-The sequence of courses ends with the Intermediate/Advanced Work Skills course focusing on managing resources, developing interpersonal skills, as well as understanding and improving systems.
+The English as a Second Language (ESL) Work Readiness program is offered to give English languagelearners the language and digital literacy skills needed to obtain employment.
+ESL and Computer Skillscourses focus on improving language skills through computer applications tasks using MS Office Suite,online resources, and presentation programs.
+The elective courses provide support for students in specificcareer areas and provide a foundation for further study in those career technical education programs.

-This sequence of courses develops foundation skills needed for successful employment, such as, basic language and math skills, thinking creatively, making responsibility, self-esteem, sociability, selfmanagement, and integrity.
+This program develops foundation skills needed for successful employment, such as, basic language and literacy skills, thinking creatively, as well as developing responsibility, self-esteem, sociability, self-management, and integrity.